learning-dev/udacity-MLND/capstone/capstone_report.md

  - Our training data is setup.
 Training data should always be fed into our machine learning model in shuffled form so that there are no unwanted patterns that our model picks up in our input.
  - Shuffle indices using np.random.permutation and then set up shuffle features and corresponding labels.
 We'll now split this dataset into training and test data.
  - The training data will be used to generate our machine learning model parameters, and the test data will be used to measure how well our model performs on a dataset that it hasn't seen before.
-Sixty-six percent of our data will be used for training, and the remaining for test.
+Sixty-six percent of our data will be used for training, and the remaining for test data.
  - Split the data, as well as the labels into training and test portions.
 Let's take a look at the shape of the training data, which is the input to our RNN.
 There are 4538 words in our training dataset.
  - The input tensor that we feed into our recurrent neural network for training is of this form.
 This is a three-dimensional tensor which can be represented as you see on screen.
 The first dimension is the batch size.
 Neural networks are typically trained by feeding in our input data in batches so we don't run out of memory.
  - The batch_size corresponds to the number of words that we want to feed in in a single batch.
 The second dimension represents the length of every word.
 This is the sequence length of our RNN.